-- Creating frequency tables (lists of the number and percentage of answers for each category) for the categorical variables (variables for which only distinctive answers are possible, e.g., sex, which can only be masculine or feminine), using the ProPAN software program. - Calculating the average and standard deviation for continuous variables (variables that can have an infinite number of values between two points, e.g., age, which can range from 0 upward) using the ProPAN software.
+- Creating frequency tables (lists of the number and percentage of answers for each category) for the categorical variables (variables for which only distinctive answers are possible, e.g., sex, which can only be masculine or feminine), using the ProPAN software program. - Calculating the average and standard deviation for continuous variables (variables that can have multiple answers, e.g., age, which can range from 0 upward) using the ProPAN software.